-The MSR Flylite 2 is a unique design that features a large wing-like tarp overhead with a fully enclosed single wall tent suspended beneath it.
+The MSR Flylite 2 is a unique design that features a sizeable wing-like tarp overhead with a fully enclosed single wall tent suspended beneath it.
 The sides of the door are supported by adjustable trekking poles, while a short carbon fiber pole props up the back.
 While it is plenty spacious and comfortable inside for two people, it has a fatal design flaw that makes it unsuitable for protection from any precipitation.
 The overhead tarp in between the three support points forms a triangle that instead of shedding water, actually collects it.
-This creates a giant pool in the middle of the tarp, causing it to cave in from above and leak water onto those inside.
-Since protection from rain is probably the most important job of any tent, this critical failure, unfortunately, dooms this tent to not even being worth your consideration.
+This recess creates a giant pool in the middle of the tarp, causing it to cave in from above and leak water onto those inside.
+Since protection from rain is probably the most critical job of any tent, this critical failure, unfortunately, dooms this tent to not even being worth your consideration.

 Cons: Tarp collects water instead of shedding it, causing it to cave in and leak

 As the lightest shelter in the MSR lineup and featuring a very different design that employs both adjustable trekking poles up front next to the door, the newly released Flylite 2 certainly had us curious.
 Unfortunately for us, the first night that we used it in the Himalayas of Nepal, it rained all night before switching over to slushy snow just before dawn.
 We realized almost immediately that the triangular shape of the roof was collecting water into a giant puddle directly on top of us.
 The only way to shed this water was to deploy our backpack, propped up on top of us as we slept, as a central 4th pole to keep the fabric from sagging and the water shedding off to the sides.